ahuacate/pve-host/README.md

 <H1>PVE Host Setup</H1>

-This guide is for building and configuring PVE hardware.
+This is a guide for configuring PVE host hardware.
+We have made a 'Easy Script' to automate the installation of software.

-As with all our guides there is a Easy Script to automate your PVE build, configuration and installation tasks.
-The Easy Script will offer the installer options based on your available hardware.
-The same Easy Script works on both primary and secondary PVE hosts.
+Each Easy Script is optioned depending on your hardware specifications.
+Easy Script will run on both primary and secondary (cluster) PVE hosts.

-But first step is to prepare your network and check our prerequisite requirements before running our Easy Script.
+The first step is to prepare your LAN network and check it meets our prerequisite list before running a Easy Script.
 The Easy Script will configure your storage, ZFS cache, networking and make system changes to your hardware.
-After running our Easy Script you should be ready to install and create our suite of PVE containers (CTs).
-Therefore its important you first read and follow our prerequisite guide.
+After running our Easy Script you should be ready to install any of our custom PVE containers (CTs).
+Its important you first read and follow the prerequisite guide.

-Our Easy Script will prompt the installer with options:
+Easy Script will prompt the installer with options:

 **Options for Primary PVE Hosts only** - Your Main PVE Host (PVE-01)
 - Configure PVE host networking ready for installing pfSense
-  - requires a minimum of 3x Intel Ethernet NICs
+  - requires a minimum of 3x Intel Ethernet NICs ( Intel NICs are preferred)
 - Configure PVE host networking (no pfSense)
 - Add PVE storage by creating a CIFS backend storage pool
 - Add PVE storage by creating a NFS backend storage pool